 Kawkawlin River Watershed Septic System Mapping and Outreach Project

-The Kawkawling River Watershed Mapping and Outreach Project aims to improve water quality and public health in the Kawkawlin River Watershed.
+Goal: To improve water quality and public health in the Kawkawlin River Watershed

-Ongoing engagement with the public is needed to raise awareness of the impact individual landowners can have on improving water quality.
-Once the survey is complete, the information will be used to help with educational outreach.
+Ongoing engagement with the public is vital to raise awareness and increase knowledge of the impact individual landowners can have on improving water quality.

 BCHD invites all landowners in the watershed to work with the health department on raising awareness and improving water quality in the Kawkawlin River Watershed.